LL Cool J Net Worth: 5 Fast Facts You Need to Know

 Cool J began expressing his interest in music at a young age.

-When he was 11, his grandfather (a jazz saxophonist), who urged him to pursue music, purchased a $2,000 DJ system for Cool J. The system included two turntables, an audio mixer, and an amplifier.
-Silver Screen artists Cool J as saying about the investment, “By the time I got that equipment, I was already a rapper.
+When he was 11, his grandfather, a jazz saxophonist, urged him to pursue music.
+He purchased Cool J a $2,000 DJ system that included two turntables, an audio mixer, and an amplifier.
+Silver Screen artists reports Cool J as saying, “By the time I got that equipment, I was already a rapper.
 In this neighborhood, the kids grow up in rap.
 It’s like speaking Spanish if you grow up in an all-Spanish house.
 I got into it when I was about 9, and since then all I wanted was to make a record and hear it on the radio.”

 It was with his grandfather’s purchase that he started making his own mixes.
-Eventually, LL Cool J sent them around to producers and labels, and they landed in the hands of Def Jam Recordings.
+Eventually, LL Cool J sent them around to producers and labels in new York City, and they landed in the hands of Def Jam Recordings.

+On November 18, 1985, Cool J released his debut album, Radio, to critical acclaim.
+Within the first five months, the album sold over 500,000 copies.
+By 1988, it had sold over 1 million.

+Cool J was just 16 when he released his first single, and it should come as no surprise that he says he never really feels he got to be a kid.
+In an interview with The Independent, the rapper explained, “I remember my eighth birthday, just walking down the street, feeling completely present.
+By the time I was 17, I had bought my mother a house.
+That’s bizarre, looking back on it.”

 2. He Makes an Estimated $150,000 on Each Episode of ‘NCIS: Los Angeles’